Samsung/Universum/doc/args_nonci.rst

 Non-CI subcommand
 -------------------

-Purpose of this mode is running 'Universum' configurations locally.
+The purpose of this mode is running 'Universum' locally.
 This mode is designed to use Universum as part of build system.
 When 'Universum' running in this mode, the following CI-related features disabled: